 Risk identification mainly involves brainstorming.
 A business gathers its employees together so that they can review all the various sources of risk.
 The next step is to arrange all the identified risks in order of priority.
 Because it is not possible to mitigate all existing risks, prioritization ensures that those risks that can affect a business significantly are dealt with more urgently.

 2. Assess the risks

 In many cases, problem resolution involves identifying the problem and then finding an appropriate solution.
 However, prior to figuring out how best to handle risks, a business should locate the cause of the risks by asking the question, “What caused such a risk and how could it influence the business?”

 3. Develop an appropriate response

 Once a business entity is set on assessing likely remedies to mitigate identified risks and prevent their recurrence, it needs to ask the following questions: What measures can be taken to prevent the identified risk from recurring?
 In addition, what is the best thing to do if it does recur?

 4. Develop preventive mechanisms for identified risks

 Here, the ideas that were found to be useful in mitigating risks are developed into a number of tasks and then into contingency plans that can be deployed in the future.
 If risks occur, the plans can be put to action.

 Our business ventures encounter many risks that can affect their survival and growth.
-As a result, it is important to understand the basic principles of risk management and how it can be used to help mitigate the effects of risks on business entities.
+As a result, it is important to understand the basic principles of risk management and how they can be used to help mitigate the effects of risks on business entities.